-The National Council for Behavioral Health is the unifying voice of America’s community mental health and addictions treatment organizations.
-Together with 2,500 member organizations, it serves more than eight million adults and children living with mental illnesses and addiction disorders.
-The organization is committed to ensuring all Americans have access to comprehensive, high-quality care that affords every opportunity for recovery and full participation in community life.
-The National Council, the Maryland Department of Health and Mental Hygiene, and the Missouri Department of Mental Health pioneered Mental Health First Aid in the U.S. and has trained 450,000 individuals to connect youth and adults in need to mental health and addictions care in their communities.
+The National Council for Behavioral Health is the unifying voice of America’s health care organizations that deliver mental health and addictions treatment and services.
+Together with our 3,326 member organizations serving over 10 million adults, children and families living with mental illnesses and addictions, the National Council is committed to all Americans having access to comprehensive, high-quality care that affords every opportunity for recovery.
+The National Council introduced Mental Health First Aid USA and more than 2 million Americans have been trained.

 A not-for-profit 501(c)(3) association, the National Council for Behavioral Health’s mission is to advance our members’ ability

 The National Council is a 501(c)(3) association that advocates for policies that ensure people who have mental health and substance abuse disorders have access to comprehensive, evidence-based health care services.
 We also offer state-of-the-science education and practice improvement consulting and resources to ensure services are efficient and effective.
 We achieve this through several ways:

 - Mental Health First Aid USA – 2 million people have learned the skills to identify and respond to signs of mental health and substance abuse challenges.

 - SAMHSA-HRSA Center for Integrated Health Solutions – Nationwide technical assistance on integrating primary and behavioral health care.

 - Advocacy on Capitol Hill – Work towards policies that ensure people living with mental illness and addiction can access comprehensive health care services.

 - Consulting – Leading state-of-the-science education and practice improvement to drive integrated care and ensure services are efficient and effective.